 The personality theories that underpin personality tests and personality quizzes are surprisingly easy to understand at a basic level.
 This section seeks to explain many of these personality theories and ideas.
 This knowledge helps to develop self-awareness and also to help others to achieve greater self-awareness and development too.

 Developing an understanding of personality typology, personality traits, thinking styles and learning styles theories is also a very useful way to improve your knowledge of motivation and behaviour of self and others, in the workplace and beyond.

 Personality theory and tests are useful also for management, recruitment, selection, training and teaching, on which point see also the learning styles theories on other pages such as Kolb's learning styles, Gardner's Multiple Intelligences, and the VAK learning styles model.

 Completing personality tests with no knowledge of the supporting theories can be a frustrating and misleading experience - especially if the results from personality testing are not properly explained, or worse still not given at all to the person being tested.
-Hopefully the explanations and theories below will help dispel much of the mistique surrounding modern personality testing.
+Hopefully, the explanations and theories below will help dispel much of the mystique surrounding modern personality testing.

 Carl Jung's Psychological Types

 Katherine Benziger's Brain Type theory